PromptBros/CDN/ChatGPT/cvtools/clw/clw.md

-Use the template displayed bellow for best results, after which you can copy and paste it for the fianl step and you should get the Cover Letter.
+Use the template displayed bellow for best results, after which you can copy and paste it for the final step and you should get the Cover Letter.